-→ TREATMENT STEP 1 PLUS:
+→ INTERVENTION STEP 1 PLUS:

-- Prescribe sleep & respite - Provide with Mobile Crisis # 902-429-8167 1-888-429-8167 (Toll Free) - Cognitive Behavioural Therapy (CBT) (NICE guidelines) and Interpersonal Psychotherapy (IPT) are first-line treatments for perinatal depression and anxiety (self-directed or therapist-led) - Free counselling available through community service's Women's Centers for Sexualized trauma and General Counselling - o If CPS is involved, they can fund private counselling for the patient - Anticipate Medication (review pros and cons within scope of primary care provider) in combination with psychological intervention when psychological intervention alone is insufficient - o Canadian Network for Mood and Anxiety Treatments - Information on antidepressants in pregnancy and lactation: MotherToBaby, LactMed - Consult with a Psychiatrist (http://VirtualHallway.ca) - Free Psychiatric Prescriber's Line for prescribers (Postpartum Support International) - Antidepressant can be used (and/or psychological intervention) when psychological intervention alone is insufficient, symptoms are severe, or preferred by the person - Collaborative care with obstetrical and maternity providers, pediatrics, neonatology, with mental health expertise, is best practice in complicated cases
+- Provide patient resources for sleep and respite. - Provide with Mobile Crisis # 902-429-8167 1-888-429-8167 (Toll Free) - Cognitive Behavioural Therapy (CBT) and Interpersonal Psychotherapy (IPT) are first-line treatments for perinatal depression and anxiety (NICE guidelines) - Connect to counselling of Patient's choice - o FYI: - Free counselling available through community service's Women's Centers for Sexualized trauma and General Counselling. - If CPS is involved, they can fund private counselling for the patient. - Anticipate Medication (review pros and cons within scope of primary care provider) in combination with psychological intervention when psychological intervention alone is insufficient. - o Canadian Network for Mood and Anxiety Treatments - Information on antidepressants in pregnancy and lactation: MotherToBaby, LactMed - Consult with a Psychiatrist (http://VirtualHallway.ca) - o Free Psychiatric Prescriber's Line for prescribers (Postpartum Support International) - Antidepressant can be used (and/or psychological intervention) when psychological intervention alone is insufficient, symptoms are severe, or preferred by the person. - Collaborative care with obstetrical and maternity providers, pediatrics, neonatology, with mental health expertise, is best practice in complicated cases